raphael-proust/OGL-SRD5/pages/10.gameplay/default.10.md

 ### Falling

 A fall from a great height is one of the most common hazards facing an adventurer.
-At the end of a fall, a creature takes 1d6 bludgeoning damage for every 10 feet it fell, to a maximum of 20d6.
+At the end of a fall, a creature takes 1d6 bludgeoning damage for every 3.0m it fell, to a maximum of 20d6.
 The creature lands prone, unless it avoids taking damage from the fall.

 ### Suffocating